Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Main Results

 In both pictures, we observe that the fluid model captures the dynamics of $X^N(t)$ accurately.

-Let us provide some intuition about the dynamics in Figure~\ref{fig:simulations}.
+Let us comment on the dynamics in Figure~\ref{fig:simulations}.
 Initially, the system is close to instability as capacity exactly matches demand.
 Here, $Q(x(t))$ increases rapidly and as soon as a warm server is created, it is filled with a job and as a result the proportion of idle-on servers decreases.
-There is also another factor that makes the number of idle-on servers decrease: Power-of-$d$, with $d=1$, is not so powerful in discovering idle-on servers because a fraction of them go cold even in heavy load.
+These decrease also because they are not discovered fast enough upon job dispatching, thus letting them go cold even in heavy load.
 This explains why the number of cold servers (the blues lines) is increasing at the beginning.
 Then, more warm servers are created to mitigate the effect of the ``close to instability'' window on the accumulated overall number of jobs.
 Here, the mass of busy servers ($y_1$) becomes greater than the average demand $\lambda=0.7$ and $Q(x(t))$ decreases.
 Finally, dynamics stabilize and in equilibrium there is a strictly positive fraction of servers that remain cold, initializing and idle-on.
 This indicates that there is a flux of idle-on servers that expires continuously even in equilibrium.